Our Egypt project FAQs

 The donkeys at the brick kilns are suffering but with your support we can ease their pain and give them a better future.

-If we are lucky enough to raise more than £60,000 to launch our Egypt project we will use the funds to support other working donkeys in the West Bank and our Sanctuary in Israel.
+If we are lucky enough to raise more money than we need to support our Egypt project we will use the funds to support other working donkeys in the West Bank and Gaza, as well as our Sanctuary in Israel and rescue centre in Arrana, the West Bank.

 Shopping Basket